dnvriend/study-sbt/README.md

 [success] Total time: 0 s, completed 17-feb-2017 9:06:18
 ```

-The Task clean evaluates to the value 'Unit' which is returned, because it does side effects like deleting the contents of the './target' directory.
+The Task clean evaluates to the value ['()' of type Unit](http://www.scala-lang.org/api/2.12.3/scala/Unit.html) which is returned, because it does side effects like deleting the contents of the './target' directory.

 ### Recap until now
 So a Build contains one or more projects.
 A project defines itself using settings.
 A Setting is just a Key -> Value pair that is initialized only once and a Task is a Key -> Value pair that will be evaluated on demand.

 ### Configurations
 I will assume that you already know a little how sbt works and are already working with it so you know that sbt supports testing.
-For unit testing you will need for example the [ScalaTest](http://www.scalatest.org/) and if you are creating reactive applications, the [akka-testkit](http://doc.akka.io/docs/akka/2.4/scala/testing.html) library as a dependency.
+For unit testing you will need for example the [ScalaTest](http://www.scalatest.org/) and if you are creating reactive applications, the [akka-testkit](https://doc.akka.io/docs/akka/2.5.4/scala/testing.html) library as a dependency.
 Also, we have split the code that is for testing from our business code.
 The code bases have different paths, eg. the test code exists in './src/main/test' and this code base has a dependency with the test libraries that our business code doesn't have.

-Sbt uses Configurations to segment Settings so it knows which setting to use when a certain task is being executed.
+Sbt uses *Configurations* to segment Settings so it knows which setting to use when a certain task is being executed.
 There are a lot of Configurations defined in Sbt and you can also define your own.
 We will look into those a little bit later.

 For example, the key [sourceDirectories](https://github.com/sbt/sbt/blob/1.0.x/main/src/main/scala/sbt/Keys.scala#L140) lists all directories that will be used by sbt to build the project.
 For example, when we type 'test' then the sourceDirectories for the test configuration will be used.
 Lets say we want to create our own test Task which we will call 'mytest':